jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

 &nbsp;

-## The mapped type's constraints
+## The mapped type's requirements

-What about the constraints that the mapped type must satisfy?
-As for now, the `inferFromObjectTypes` internal function set an interesting constraint:
+What about the requirements that the mapped type must satisfy?
+As for now, the `inferFromObjectTypes` internal function set an interesting one:

 ```ts
 if (getObjectFlags(target) & ObjectFlags.Mapped && !(target as MappedType).declaration.nameType) {